Mission Grants

 Grants for Capital Works Programs

 Each year, grants are offered to assist mission-focused building projects and are available for two years beginning the January after approval.
 Funds are drawn down as required to either pay the service provider directly or reimburse the UCA entity.
+The program is applicable to congregations, parish missions, regional clusters and presbyteries.

-The grants are funded from three sources:
+The grants are funded from the following sources:

-- Capital Works Fund
+• Capital Works Fund

-- Early Childhood Building Maintenance Relief Fund.
+• Early Childhood Building Maintenance Relief Fund.

 All approved programs are carefully matched to funding sources according to specific parameters so it is imperative the grant adheres to the approved purpose and criteria.